brainstem-org/brainstem_support/docs/datamodel/stem/project.md

 ## API access

 The API allows for programmable access to projects.
-Learn more about the projects' fields and data structure on the [Projects API page]({{"api/stem/project/"|absolute_url}}).
+Learn more about the projects' fields and data structure on the [Project API page]({{"api/stem/project/"|absolute_url}}).